-Details of Other Income (loss) (in thousands of dollars) 2021 2020 Change in fair value of Hydro Power Purchase Arrangement - (19,608) Payments in lieu of tax (PILOT) (16,901) 15,856 Interest income 575 1,250 Total other income (loss) (16,326) (2,502)
+Details of Other Income (loss) (in thousands of dollars) 2022 2021 Payments in lieu of tax (PILOT) 23,446 (16,901) Interest income 575 575 Total other income (loss) 24,021 (16,326)

 Payments in Lieu of Tax

 PILOT receipts (payments) are based on the taxable income of a municipal entity as defined in Section 147 of the Electric Utilities Act and the Payment in Lieu of Tax Regulation.
 In general, PILOT amounts are equal to the amount of corporate income tax the municipal entity would be required to pay in a given year pursuant to the Income Tax Act of Canada and the Alberta Corporate Tax Act if they were subject to income tax.
 PILOT payments remitted by the municipal entity are subject to audit by Alberta Tax and Revenue Administration.
 The Balancing Pool has no control over the timing and amount of PILOT instalments remitted by the municipal entities or adjustments and/or refunds in relation to reassessments of prior years.